woredeyonas/evolving-web/README.md

 The entire problem statement, assessment and solution for this point has already been covered in a Drupal session i submitted a couple months back.
 I've cloned the document and made it available through [in this document](https://docs.google.com/document/d/15lk9rD5gdTn-zhJ52LkbDHNWEvCod_ESWvC93IOBGhg/edit?usp=sharing).

+3. Vetting went south

+In my current company, we have in-house projects as well as staff augmentation.
+During a staff augmentation arrangement about a year ago, I got completely nervous during a technical vetting call and the client was second guessing my abilities which happens to me as i get anxious during live code challenges but I've kept on working on it ever since.
+However, i managed to convince the client to test me through a trial period of 2 weeks within which I proved my experience and wit to learn.
+Even though this wasn't a technical challenge, technically 🥺, I believe it's worth mentioning due to its relevance.

 ## ✅ Conflict Management
 In any organization with large teams, there is surely going to be some misunderstandings and conflicts at times.
 I have been faced with a lot of challenges when working with different teams but I've always used one solution which has worked for me throughout - Discussion.
 Whenever I'm faced with a colleague whose ideas/methodogies doesn't go well with the team/client, I hold a 1-on-1 and discuss the issue.